RUN WITH PERSEVERANCE

 Nevertheless, believers are not exempted from daily temptations to sin because our souls and bodies are not yet fully redeemed from the corrupt effects of sin (Jam.
 1:21, Phil.
 3:20-21, Jam.
 1:21, 1 Pet.
 1:9).

-While running the Christian race the devil will constantly appeal to your flesh to tempt, trap, or entangle you, thereby hindering you from reaching the finished line.
+While running the Christian race, the devil will constantly appeal to your flesh to tempt, trap, or entangle you, thereby hindering you from finishing your race successfully.